The Public Interest Lawyering Externship

 Does a Public Interest Lawyering Externship fulfill my experiential learning requirements?

 - A Public Interest Lawyering Externship fulfills your 3 credit live-client experiential learning graduation requirement.

 - All students in the J.D. program must complete at least 6 credits of experiential learning before they graduate.

 How do I participate in a Public Interest Lawyering Externship?

-- The UB Law Externship Program identifies a number of potential host agencies for the fall Public Interest Lawyering Externship.
+- The UBalt Law Externship Program identifies a number of potential host agencies for the fall Public Interest Lawyering Externship.